 Alliance physicians, nurses, and volunteer Certified Diabetes Educators are available to provide education around diabetes.

 Diabetes educational opportunities available include:

-Diabetes Education and Prevention
+- Diabetes Education classes and one-on-one sessions

 Diabetes Prevention Program is offered in partnership with the Alexander YMCA for our pre-diabetic patients.
 This 12-month, group-based program encourages healthy eating, physical activity and behavioral change to reduce the risk for diabetes.
 Ask your doctor or our Wellness Coordinator about the Diabetes Prevention Program.